Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January? Families pay

 Sugarloaf in Maine has elevation and a northern location.
-This resort keeps going until end of April - even May in 2013, so you can ski the Loaf for spring break, they even have a “beach” in front of the base lodge, with sun and snow - no sand.
+The King of Spring keeps going until May 2016 - 2014, so you can ski the Loaf for spring break.
+The Loaf even has a “beach” in front of the base lodge, with sun and snow - no sand.
 The Loaf rolls out the fun in spring.
-Easter is a particularly festive time at the Loaf with a Sunrise Service on the mountain, plus costume parades and egg hunts for the kids.
+Easter is a very festive time with Sugarloaf's Sunrise Service on the mountain, plus costume parades and egg hunts for the kids.
 Reggaefest at Sugarloaf is more oriented to adults (most of whom like music and partying more than skiing).
-Sugarloaf has slopeside lodging aplenty, and excellent kids’ learn to ski and ride programs.
+Sugarloaf has slopeside lodging aplenty, mountain mascots and excellent kids’ learn to ski and ride programs.

-Sunday River stockpiles snow all winter, and the lift keep spinning through April vacation week typically with events like Parrot Head and pond skimming.
-The magic carpet and learn to ski area is ideal for families just learning to turn, centrally located at South Ridge and the Chondola lift.
-The Bethel resort area has plenty of beds and late season deals can be found for families whether you want condominium convenience or hotel lodging.
+Sunday River stockpiles snow all winter, and the lifts typcially keep spinning until May 1, Ski Maynia when its free.
+April vacation for the family on snow is a good idea here, as are spring events like Parrot Head and pond skimming.
+Sunday River resort area has plenty of beds and late season deals can be found for families whether you want condominium convenience or hotel lodging.

 Sugarbush, Jay Peak, and Stowe make significant snow to top off their natural bounty and stay open as late as possible, into April with special events on Easter.
-Jay Peak and Sugarbush made it to May in 2013.
+Jay Peak and Sugarbush made it to May 2016-2014.

-Wildcat is a great late season New Hampshire ski area.
+Wildcat is a great late season New Hampshire ski area, skiing until May 3, 2015.
 The elevation high in the White Mountains means more snow, Wildcat stays open till May some years.
 Lodge in nearby North Conway or Jackson, and make tracks for the Cat.
-Wildcat offers late season lift ticket deals, so be ready to pounce on those.
+Wildcat offers late season lift ticket deals, so be ready to pounce on those wild tickets.

-Bretton Woods makes mounds of snow all season, and they remain open till mid-April.
+Bretton Woods makes mounds of snow all season, and they remain open till mid-April, even offering deals like $17.76 skiing Patriots Day.
 Their Hobbit ski and snowboard school is exceptionally good for young kids.
 Make a vacation out of it with the kids ski and stay free “no kidding” package.
 Stay at the elegant Hotel Mount Washington, ski the slopes of Bretton Woods, and the kids (12 and under) have free lodging and lift tickets.
 The gorgeous scenery of majestic Mount Washington is also complimentary.